Jaylon27/Employee-Onboarding-System/README.md

 ## Problem Statement

 XYZ Corp, a mid-sized company, faces significant challenges in efficiently managing the employee onboarding process.
 The HR department is responsible for manually tracking new hire details, such as contact information, roles, departments, and equipment needs.
-This manual process:
+This manual process is:

 - **Time-consuming**
 - **Error-prone**